Skin care for sensitive skin

-Sensitive skin is the skin type that is most difficult to care for, as you need to pay extra attention to the skincare routine and the products you use, as it can easily irritate and become uncomfortable.
-This type of skin doesn’t tolerate all kinds of products, as you can easily get it out of balance by using products that have ingredients that affect the balance of your skin.
+Sensitive skin is the skin type that is most difficult to care for.
+As you need to pay extra attention to the skincare routine and the products you use, as it can easily irritate and become uncomfortable.
+This type of skin doesn’t tolerate all kinds of products.
+You can easily get it out of balance by using products that have ingredients that affect the balance of your skin.
 So, if you are struggling with sensitive skin, here is all the information you need to take better care of it.

 While it is true that there are many agents that can irritate a normal skin, like detergents, substances around the house.
 A poorly chosen skincare product, and other external factors.
 Dermatologists have a different definition when it comes to diagnosing sensitive skin.
 Thus, occasional skin reactions, such as skin redness, stinging and burning sensation, itchiness, and tightness of the skin doesn’t mean that you have sensitive skin.
 It means that maybe something triggered this reaction.
 And you need to find the culprit and remove it.

 Sensitive skin is sensitive around the clock as there are issues in its structure.
 For example, it is so dry that it is not capable of properly protecting the nervous terminations located in the skin’s layers, which explains the discomfort sensations.
 This type of skin also tends to flush and get red rather easy and not just in random episodes.
 It also presents various skin issues, like bumps, pustules, and signs of erosion.
 Usually, this type of skin requires special cosmetics for its care, found in pharmacies.
 Mostly you cannot use any kind of product you find on store shelves.